 In 2010, I published a journalistic debate paper (‘New demands; old countryside‘) which changed the way I viewed the environment.
 While we are part of nature – seeking food, shelter and clothing amongst other needs – we are also increasingly disengaged from food production and nature conservation.

-This complexity was brought home to me during interviews with leaders from Natural England, NFU, RSPB, Soil Association, CPRE, National Trust, GWCT, LEAF, Rural Affairs MPs, and supermarkets – all staking out their own agendas.
+This complexity was brought home to me during interviews with industry leaders from Natural England, NFU, RSPB, Soil Association, CPRE, National Trust, GWCT, LEAF, Rural Affairs MPs, and supermarkets – all staking out their own agendas within their own silos.

-As 20th Century freethinker (Mencken) observed, ‘for every complex problem there is an answer that is clear, simple and wrong’; and it seemed that for every government report at the time – from Read’s ‘Combating Climate Change; A role for UK forests’ (2009) to Lawton’s ‘Making Room for Nature‘ (2010) and Foresight’s ‘The future of Food and Farming‘ (2011) – they called for ambitious, though arguably, unrealistic ‘step changes’.
+As 20th Century freethinker (Mencken) observed, ‘for every complex problem there is an answer that is clear, simple, and wrong’; and it seemed that for every government report at the time – from Read’s ‘Combating Climate Change; A role for UK forests’ (2009) to Lawton’s ‘Making Room for Nature‘ (2010) and Foresight’s ‘The future of Food and Farming‘ (2011) – they all called for ambitious, though arguably at times, unrealistic ‘step change’ solutions.

-Five years on I recognise a greater need to shelve ideals and to share ideas, to find common ground and not just demand ‘are you with us or not?‘ thus creating entrenched polarised positions.
-GM or organic, grouse shooting or not, meat or vegetarian, forestry or moorland, oak trees or lapwings – are all matters that have common ground shared solutions.
+Five years on I recognise a greater need to shelve ideals and to share ideas, to find common ground and not just demand: ‘are you with us, because if not, you are against us!‘ thus creating entrenched polarised positions.
+GM or organic, grouse shooting or ban, meat or vegan, forestry or moorland, oak trees or lapwings – are all matters that have common ground, involving compromise, shared solutions.